| Glossary of PA Terms - O

 safety on the Safety page.

 to digital conversion, the situation in which the

-is significantly more than twice the maximum
+is significantly more the

-at least four times that frequency.
-This provides the
+− usually at least twice that frequency.

-advantage that the analogue
+This provides the advantage that the

 filter requires a less steep

 signal is to be